-- On December 6, 2017, the Accounting Standards Board of Japan (ASBJ) issued for public comment the Exposure Draft Practical Solution on the Accounting for Virtual Currencies under the Payment Services Act (hereinafter 'the Exposure Draft').
-The comment period ends on February 6, 2018. - This paper explains the background of the Exposure Draft and summarizes its main proposals.
+- 1. On March 14, 2018, the Accounting Standards Board of Japan (ASBJ) issued the Practical Solution on the Accounting for Virtual Currencies under the Payment Services Act (hereinafter 'the Standard') as part of Japanese GAAP.
+The Standard is effective from the beginning of the fiscal year that begins on or after April 1, 2018.
+Early application is permitted. - This paper explains the background of the Standard and summarizes its main requirements.
 It should be noted that this paper was prepared by the ASBJ secretariat for the convenience of English speakers for information purposes only and has not been officially approved for issuance by the ASBJ.